thammegowda/572-hw1/deduplication/README.md

 	  -h, --help            show this help message and exit -e, --exact_duplicates
-	                        Use this flag to deduplicate images via an "exact" deduplication methodology
+	                        Use this flag to deduplicate images via an "exact" deduplication methodology.
+Default behavior is to use exact duplicates.
 	  -n, --near_duplicates
 	                        Use this flag to deduplicate images via a "near" deduplication methodology
 	  -o OUTPUT_JSON, --output_json OUTPUT_JSON
-	                        Write the locations and hashes of each deduplicated image to a JSON file
+	                        Write the locations and hashes of each deduplicated image to a JSON file.
+Defaults to 'image_locations.json'
 	  -d OUTPUT_DIR, --output_dir OUTPUT_DIR
 	                        Output deduplicated images to directory.
 	  -s, --show_duplicates
 	                        Use this flag to generate a directory which contains duplicates.
+Defaults behavior doesn't show duplicates.
+	  -j NUM_JOBS, --num_jobs NUM_JOBS
+	                        Number of worker threads to divide the deduplication.
+	                        Defaults to 2.
+The more images the more jobs you should create

 ##Overview